Lake houses in Lake Conroe

 When is the best time to stay in a vacation rental in Lake Conroe?

-The waters of Lake Conroe are most refreshing in the summer, when the days are very hot and humid, so it’s no surprise that’s the busiest time of year here.
+The waters of Lake Conroe are most refreshing in the summer, when the days are very hot and humid, so it’s no surprise that’s the busiest time of year here to book one of the area’s vacation rentals.
 But Lake Conroe is really a year-round destination.
 The coldest season, which would still be considered shorts and sunglasses weather in most places, only lasts from the end of November until mid-February.
 May and June can be rainy, but early spring and fall, when the weather is warm and dry, are beautiful.
 However, things can get a bit busy for a week in early spring, during the annual county fair.

 What are the top things to do in Lake Conroe?